-Get the information about the best Picnic Spots or most popular tourist spots in Angul District of Odisha.
-If you want to know the List of Famous Picnic Spots in Angul District of Odisha then see the below tourist spot link to know about the Famous Picnic Spots in Angul District of Odisha.
+Get the information about the best Picnic Spots or most popular tourist places in Angul District of Odisha.
+If you want to know the List of Famous Picnic Spots in Angul District of Odisha then see the below tourist spot link to know about the Famous Picnic Spots in Angul District of Odisha or Places to visit in Angul District of Odisha.

 Angul is a newly created district since 1st April 1993 after reorganization of the districts of Odisha (Formerly Orissa).
 Clothed with lush green forests, the district is rich in varieties of wildlife.
 The River Mahanadi passes through this district forming a 22-km long narrow gorge, one of the mightiest gorges in India.
 Popularly known as ‘Satkosia’, it is an ideal habitat for varieties of crocodiles.
 The phenomenon of boulders in Talcher area is unique in India and has puzzled the geologists for centuries.Recently, it has come to limelight with the establishment of National Aluminium Company Ltd. (NALCO), the largest in Asia.
 As an important road junction, Angul serves the ideal base for visiting the places of interest in its neighborhood.At present the location advantage and abundant stock of manpower and raw materials play an important role in the industrial development of the district.

 - Kosala Maa Ramachandi Temple

 - Goddess Hingula

 - Binikei Temple

 - Talcher King Palace